Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 center_box = CenterBox(ORIENTATION_HORIZONTAL, Label("start"), Button(), Label("end"))
 ```

-`CenterBox` is useful when symmetry is desired.

 ---

 ## HeaderBar

-The visual element on top of a window, which usually contains the window title along with the title buttons is actually its own separate widget called [`HeaderBar`](@ref).
+The visual element on top of a window, which usually contains the windows title along with the title buttons, is actually its own separate widget called [`HeaderBar`](@ref).
 All `Window` instances come with their own `HeaderBar`, which we can access using [`get_header_bar`](@ref).
 It's rarely necessary to create a `HeaderBar` on our own.

 Each `HeaderBar` has a title widget, which will usually be a `Label`, along with two areas for widgets to be inserted.
 To insert widgets left of the title, we use [`push_front!](@ref), while inserting widgets right of the title is done using [`push_back!`](@ref).

-Each `HeaderBar` can have a close-, minimize- and maximize- button.
-Each of these is optional.
+Each `HeaderBar` can have a close-, minimize- and maximize- button, all of which are optional.
 To specify which buttons should appear and in what order, we use [`set_layout!`](@ref).
 This function takes a string, which has the following components:

 + `close`
 + `minimize`